cybercongress/cybertensor-developer-docs/docs/subnets/create-a-subnet.md

 ## Creating a subnet on mainchain

-:::tip Alert: Minimum required TAO
+:::tip Alert: Minimum required PUSSY
 Creating a subnet on mainnet is competitive and the cost is determined by the rate at which new networks are being registered onto the chain.
-By default you must have at least 100 TAO in your owner wallet to create a subnetwork.
+By default you must have at least 100 PUSSY in your owner wallet to create a subnetwork.
 However the exact amount will fluctuate based on demand.
 :::

 ### Step 1.
 Get the current price